sourcehut-mirrors/chawan/doc/hacking.md

 ### C style

-Note that most C code included in this repository are from vendored external libraries like QuickJS; following points only apply to code we own, such as chaseccomp.
+Note that most C code included in this repository is from vendored external libraries like QuickJS; following points only apply to code we own, such as chaseccomp.